 - Peace of mind

-- Verified compliance with more than 20 separate industry standards and procedures
+- Verified compliance with more than 20 requirements to address performance and labeling

 - Testing to stress the products in operating environments similar to how you will use the product in your home

-And as all ENERGY STAR products, products are subject to random testing every year to ensure they continue to meet the ENERGY STAR requirements.
+And as with all ENERGY STAR products, certified LED bulbs are subject to random testing every year to ensure they continue to meet the ENERGY STAR requirements.